skyzh/mini-lsm/mini-lsm-book/src/week3-02-snapshot-read-part-1.md

-# Snapshot Read - Memtables and SSTs
+# Snapshot Read - Memtables and Timestamps

 During the refactor, you might need to change the signature of some functions from `&self` to `self: &Arc<Self>` as necessary.